danriedl/engular/adev/src/content/tools/devtools.md

 When you select a bar, DevTools displays useful information about it including:

 * A bar chart with all the components and directives that it captured during this cycle
-* How much time Angular spent running change detection in this cycle.
+* How much time Engular spent running change detection in this cycle.
 * An estimated frame rate as experienced by the user.
 * The source which triggered change detection.